Newark, Delaware: Parks and recreation

+Newark has over 12000 acre of parkland.

 Education

 Public schools

 Public education in Newark is managed by the Christina School District and, for regional vocational schools, the New Castle County Vocational-Technical School District.
 The Christina School District manages public education for Newark and environs, and also for parts of Wilmington.

 Christina School District elementary schools (K-5) serving portions of the city limits include: